 Alert: GM Sweet Corn at Whole Foods

-Genetically modified (GM or genetically engineered) fresh sweet corn has been found in the produce sections of seven Whole Foods Markets in BC and Ontario: in Oakville, Mississauga, Yorkville, Yonge & Sheppard, and Ottawa, and in West Vancouver and Victoria stores.
-GM sweet corn could also be in the other stores in BC and Ontario.
+Genetically modified (GM or genetically engineered) sweet corn on the cob has been found in the produce sections of Whole Foods Markets in BC and Ontario.
 The GM sweet corn is identified as “bioengineered” on signs next to the corn bins.

 Take Action

-4. Help investigate.
-If you live near the Whole Foods Market locations of Kitsilano, Burnaby, North Vancouver, Robson, or Cambie in BC, or, Leaside or Markham in Ontario, please consider visiting the store to find out if they are selling the GM sweet corn.
+- Help investigate.
+If you live near a Whole Foods Market please consider visiting the store to find out if they are selling GM sweet corn.
 Please take a photograph and email Fionna at outreach@cban.ca to report your findings.
 Click here for the addresses of Whole Foods Market stores.

 Avoiding GM Sweet Corn

-You can shop locally at stores that do not sell GM corn.
-Visit these stores or ask your local store for their policy:
+You can also shop locally at stores that do not sell GM corn.
+Visit these stores, which are located in the same cities as Whole Foods Market locations in Canada, or ask your local store for their policy:

 Speak directly to farmers at markets, or produce managers at your local store to verify that the sweet corn for sale is non-GM.
 Click here for some information to help your conversation.